dddsw/dddsouthwest-web/README.md

 Before you can run the DDD South West website locally, you'll need to ensure the following prerequisites are met:

 1. Ensure you have dotnet SDK v1 or above installed.
-You can do this using the `dotnet --info` command.
+You can verify this using the `dotnet --info` command.
+If not then head over to the [.NET Core SDK download page](https://www.microsoft.com/net/download/windows) and download/install it.

 2. Ensure your `ASPNETCORE_ENVIRONMENT` environment variable is set to either `Development` or `development`.
 You can do this by running one of the following commands: